 - 1. Demonstrate an advanced understanding of Python and relational databases. - 2.
 Install the necessary tools and drivers required for connecting Python to relational databases. - 3.
 Use a Python module to connect to a relational database. - 4.
 Architect a database using a database management system. - 5.
-Use the Structured Query Language (SQL) to retrieve and add data within a database management system. - 6.
-Use Python code to create, retrieve, update, and delete (CRUD) data in a relational database. - 7.
-Use an Object Relational Mapping (ORM) language in conjunction with Python code to perform basic tasks such.
+Demonstrate a basic understanding of using the Structured Query Language (SQL) to retrieve and add data within a database management system. - 6.
+Demonstrate the ability to use Python code to create, retrieve, update, and delete (CRUD) data in a relational database. - 7.
+Demonstrate a basic understanding of how to use an Object Relational Mapping (ORM) language in conjunction with Python code.